knowledge-summary/programming-book-summary/designing-machine-learning-systems.md

 Class imbalance makes ML difficult for the following three reasons.
 1. Insufficient signal for your model to learn to detect the minority class
-2. Make it easier for the modelto stuck in nonoptimal solution (e.g. model learn to predict normal as it is 99% accuracy)
+2. Make it easier for the model to stuck in nonoptimal solution (e.g. model learn to predict normal as it is 99% accuracy)
 3. Asymmetric costs of error (rare class costs more), and the model need to be able to handle it

 Class imbalance is a norm in real-world settings. (e.g. fraud detection, disease screening, resume screening, object detection)